forkachild/C-Simple-JSON-Parser/README.md

 `_parseJSON` is the internal `static` implementation not to be used outside the library

-### If this helped you in any way you can buy me a beer
+### If this helped you in any way you can buy me a beer at [PayPal](https://www.paypal.me/suhelchakraborty "Buy me a beer")